This post may contain affiliate or referral links which means I may earn a sales commission. Please see my full affiliate disclosure here.

 I decided to throw caution to the wind and ordered one.
 I tried it and after a few months, loved it and never turned back.
 But there was NO WAY that I was going to try cloth pads.
 Ever.
 Period (no pun intended).

 Now that I also use cloth diapers on my son I met a new group of women who use cloth pads or mama cloth as it’s commonly referred to.
 There was still no way.
 I wasn’t interested.
 Then last month I had the opportunity to review cloth pads.
-It took me a few days to agree to the review but I kept hearing how great mama cloth is and figured, what have I got to lose?
+It took me a few days to agree to the review but I kept hearing how great cloth pads are and figured, what have I got to lose?
 Now I’m eating a little bit of crow.

 They stay put and aren’t as messy, inconvenient, or difficult to wash as I thought they would be.
 Aunt Flo isn’t a particularly pleasant guest no matter what kind of product you use during her stay but cloth pads are no more “gross” than having dirty ones sitting in a garbage can in your bathroom for a few days.